HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

        // ...
    }

 When we create multiple background jobs based on this method, they will be executed one after another on a best-effort basis with the limitations described below.
-UIf there's a background job protected by a mutex currently executing, other executions will be throttled (rescheduled by default a minute later), allowing a worker to process other jobs without waiting.
+If there's a background job protected by a mutex currently executing, other executions will be throttled (rescheduled by default a minute later), allowing a worker to process other jobs without waiting.

 .. admonition:: Mutex doesn't prevent simultaneous execution of the same background job
    :class: warning